BoxxyDEV/Boxuga-ModLoader/README.md

 Sorry downloads are currently not avalible yet

 ## What platform is this for
-This ModLoader is proudly set for both RGH/JTAG Xbox 360s and HEN/CFW PS3s
+This ModLoader is proudly set for both RGH/JTAG Xbox 360s and HEN/CFW PS3s if boxuga finds out how he will release a version for OFW PS3

 ## What makes this modloader differant from others?
 this modloader has features like a built in menu to control Grand Theft Auto V Story Mode do such simple things as not showing the mini map to stuff like teleportation